Jinlock9/jinlock9.github.io/_posts/2025-03-19-vliw-architecture.md

 ---

 ### **Reference**
-- **[1]** Fisher, Joseph A., John R. Ellis, John C. Ruttenberg and Alexandru Nicolau.
-“Parallel processing: a smart compiler and a dumb machine.”
-SIGPLAN Conferences and Workshops (1984).
+- **[1]** Fisher, Joseph A., John R. Ellis, John C. Ruttenberg, and Alexandru Nicolau.
+1984. *Parallel processing: a smart compiler and a dumb machine*.
+SIGPLAN Conferences and Workshops.
-- **[2]** Popescu, Cornel and Francisc Iacob.
-“MODEL SIMULATION AND PERFORMANCE EVALUATION FOR A VLIW ARCHITECTURE.”
-(2000).
+- **[2]** Cornel Popescu and Francisc Iacob.
+2000. *Model Simulation and Performance Evaluation for a VLIW Architecture*.
 - **[3]** John L. Hennessy and David A. Patterson.
-2017.
-Computer Architecture, Sixth Edition: A Quantitative Approach (6th. ed.).
+2017. *Computer Architecture: A Quantitative Approach* (6th ed.).
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA.